SQLCraftsmanship/SQLCraftsmanship/00. Course/SQL/SQL Internal/SQLInternal.md

   - Rules
     The QO is a search framework.
 The QO considers transformation of a spacefic query tree from the current state to a different.
 In the framework used in SQL Server, the transformations are done via RULES, wich are very similar to the mathematical theorems.
 Rules are matches to tree patterns and are the applied if they are suitable to generate new alternatives.
 The QO has different kinds of RULES:

-    1. Riles that heuristically rewrite a query tree into a new shape are called SUBSTITUTION RULES
+    1. Rules that heuristically rewrite a query tree into a new shape are called SUBSTITUTION RULES
     2. Rules that consider mathematical equivalences are called EXPLIRATION RULES.
 These rules generate new tree shapes but can't be directly executed.
     3. Rules that convert logical trees into physical tress to be executed are called IMPLEMENTATION RULES.